teamed/teamed.io/pages/policy.md

 {% par 37 %}
 You can add a boost factor to any task, just ask a project manager to do so, for example: "_boost factor is 2x_".

+{% par 38 %}
+While the project is in [Building](http://www.yegor256.com/2014/10/06/software-project-lifecycle.html#building) phase, you're allowed to report any time spent.
+You will be paid according to your reports.
+Just say "_I have spent 120 minutes for ..._" to the project manager.

 ## Quality Assurance (QA)